susanlum/Sales-Insights-using-Power-BI/README.md

 # Sales-Insights-using-Power-BI

 ### Problem statement <br>
-AtliQ Hardware, a  computer hardware & peripheral manufacturer based in Delhi, India.
+AtliQ Hardware is a  computer hardware & peripheral manufacturer based in Delhi, India.
 They supply to their customers across India.